Tikquuss/imbd/README.md

 In this repository, we will build machine learning models to detect sentiments (i.e. detect whether a sentence is positive or negative) using IMBD ​Large Movie Review Dataset.
 We will use three types of models for this purpose: recurrent models, convolutional models and models based entirely on the attention mechanism.
+See this [notebook](notebook.ipynb) for more details.

 ## Dependencies